 If you want to make a difference, and are not already wedded to a particular issue, what’s the best charity to donate to?
 This is a brief summary of the most useful information we’ve been able to find.

 First, we’ll sketch a process to use to compare options, then we’ll give our recommendations.
-If you don’t have much time for research, our top recommendation is to give to the Effective Altruism Funds.

 Table of Contents

 - 1 How to choose an effective charity

 - 2 Which charities do we think are most effective to donate to if you don’t have much time for your own research?

 - 3 Should you give now or later?

 - 4 How do I handle taxes and giving?

 - 5 Possible next steps